bla260/ad2usb/README.md

 ### Enabling the log files
 To be able to be supported you'll need to have some level of logging enabled.
 The recommended settings are:
-1. Indigo Event Log - set Errors, Warning, or Informational - any of those 3 settings will show any plugin errors in the Indigo Log
+1. Indigo Event Log - set to Errors, Warning, or Informational - any of those 3 settings will show any plugin errors in the Indigo Log
 2. Plugin Log Level - set to "Verbose Debugging", this produces about +/-50MB log daily on a typical system but is essential.
 The filename is plugin.log.
 3. Enable Log Panel Messages: Turn on.
 This log is +/-5MB daily.
 It is the raw panel messages from the decoder.
 The filename is panelMessages.log